tonymamo/getpackup/src/pages/blog/2020-12-14-packing-for-a-photoshoot-in-the-backcountry.md

 title: Packing For A Photoshoot In The Backcountry
 date: 2020-12-14T18:20:56.388Z
-description: "An in-depth breakdown and gear list from photographer Taylor Burk on how he packs his camera gear for extended periods of time in the backcountry. "
+description: "An in-depth breakdown and gear list from photographer Taylor Burk on what and how he packs his camera gear for extended periods of time in the backcountry. "
 featuredpost: true
 featuredimage: /img/dscf2292-2.jpg